Shrishesha4/TicTacToe/README.md

 - Play against a computer opponent that makes intelligent moves.
 - Simple and intuitive interface.
 - Option to choose between playing as 'X' or 'O'.
-- Ability to restart the game at any time.

 ## How to Use